Allocation and Specification of Cardiac Progenitors during Gastrulation

 The extent to which EMT contributes to AV and OFT cushions is different; while most of the AV cushion mesenchyme derives from endoEMT, most of the OFT cushion derives from pharyngeal mesoderm.
 Specific additional mesenchymal populations produced by EMT at later stages contribute to each of these two regions.
 In the region of the AV canal, a third mesenchymal population derives, again by EMT, from the epicardium (see below).

-Before septation, additional intercalated cushions appear in the outflow tract and lateral cushions in the AV canal.62 During septation, the cushions split between the left and right sides to contribute to the three leaflets of semilunar and tricuspid valves and two of the mitral valve.
-During maturation, valves elongate and are thinned by proliferation of mesenchymal cells at the growing edge and apoptosis at the base of the cushion (see Fig. 8–7).62
+Before septation, additional intercalated cushions appear in the OFT and lateral cushions in the AV canal.
+62 During septation, the cushions split between the left and right sides to contribute to the three leaflets of semilunar and tricuspid valves and two of the mitral valve.
+During maturation, valves elongate and are thinned by proliferation of mesenchymal cells at the growing edge and apoptosis at the base of the cushion (see Fig. 8–7).
+62

 Arterial Pole and Aortic Arch Development

 Aortic arch development.
-In the 20-day human embryo (E8 in the mouse), the first pair of pharyngeal arteries (I) have formed and connect the arterial pole of the heart with the paired dorsal aortas (DA).
+In the 20-day human embryo (E8 in the mouse), the first pair of pharyngeal arteries (I) have formed and connect the arterial pole of the heart with the paired dorsal aortas (DAs).
 In the 30-day human embryo (~E10 in the mouse), the first arch artery has degenerated, and II, III, and IV are present and connected to the dorsal aortas and to the arterial pole of the heart (not shown) through the aortic sac (AS).
-The paired dorsal aortas have fused caudally to the heart.
+The paired DAs have fused caudally to the heart.
 By 40 days (~E11 in the mouse), the arteries of the first two arches have regressed and those of arches III to VI are present.
 The pulmonary arteries (PAs) start sprouting out from the VI arch arteries, which are the precursors of the pulmonary trunk.
-In the 6-week embryo (E12.5 in the mouse), the right VI pharyngeal artery and the right dorsal aorta are in regression, and the left VI pharyngeal artery degenerate.
-The left VI pharyngeal arch artery splits from the aortic trunk to form the pulmonary trunk, which remains connected as the ductus arteriosus to the left dorsal aorta.
-By 7 weeks, the definitive aortic arch has formed with derivatives of the pharyngeal artery III forming the left and right common carotids (LCC and RCC) and those of the IV pharyngeal arteries making small contributions to the right subclavian artery and aortic arch.
-The left and right subclavian arteries (LSA and RSA) have remodeled their position to become connected, respectively, to the aortic arch and the brachycephalic artery (BCA; derived from the aortic sac).
-The right dorsal aorta has degenerated at this stage.
+In the 6-week embryo (E12.5 in the mouse), the right VI pharyngeal artery and the right DA are in regression, and the left VI pharyngeal artery degenerate.
+The left VI pharyngeal arch artery splits from the aortic trunk to form the PT, which remains connected as the ductus arteriosus to the left DA.
+By 7 weeks, the definitive aortic arch (AA) has formed with derivatives of the pharyngeal artery III forming the left and right common carotids (LCC and RCC) and those of the IV pharyngeal arteries making small contributions to the right subclavian artery (RSA) and AA.
+The left subclavian artery (LSA) and the RSA have remodeled their position to become connected, respectively, to the AA and the brachycephalic artery (BCA; derived from the aortic sac).
+The right DA has degenerated at this stage.
+Ao, aorta.

 The arterial pole receives an essential third mesenchymal population deriving from the neural crest, which delaminates by EMT from the neural tube (see Fig. 8–4).
-This neural crest–derived population is essential for the septation of the initial outflow tract into the aortic and pulmonary trunks (see Fig. 8–5).71 However, it represents a transient population that undergoes cell death and does not contribute significantly to the definitive valve structures.
-Outflow tract septation takes place in a distal-to-proximal progression and in a helicoid trajectory, resulting in the typical definitive arrangement of the pulmonary and aortic arteries (see Fig. 8–6).72,73 Alterations in the SHF precursors of the arterial pole or in the neural crest migration will result in outflow tract abnormalities and/or affection of the proper morphogenesis of semilunar valves.
-Most aortic arch congenital anomalies are as a result of abnormal retention or absence of the mosaic vascular segments that contribute to its formation.
+This neural crest–derived population is essential for the septation of the initial OFT into the aortic and pulmonary trunks (see Fig. 8–5).
+71 However, it represents a transient population that undergoes cell death and does not contribute significantly to the definitive valve structures.
+OFT septation takes place in a distal-to-proximal progression and in a helicoid trajectory, resulting in the typical definitive arrangement of the pulmonary and aortic arteries (see Fig. 8–6).
+72,73 Alterations in the SHF precursors of the arterial pole or in the neural crest migration will result in OFT abnormalities and/or affection of the proper morphogenesis of semilunar valves.
+Most aortic arch congenital anomalies are a result of abnormal retention or absence of the mosaic vascular segments that contribute to its formation.